 - Have a trading journal – A trading journal is a useful document where you write down all your trades.

-- Be a part of a trading floor - As you start your trading career, find a trading floor and be a part of it.
-You will use these skills to become a better trader as you move on to start your trading firm.
+- Be a part of a trading floor – As you start your trading career, find a trading floor and be a part of it.
+You will use these skills (and also soft skills) to become a better trader as you move on to start your trading firm.

 In this article, we have looked at one of Jesse Livermore’s quotes on the financial market.
 The quote shows that while the market has significant opportunities, traders will often lose money.
 Even the experienced ones.